StivenMetaj/Data_Intelligence_Applications_Exam_Project/README.md

-# Data Intelligence Applications Exam Project - Social & Pricing
+# Data Intelligence Applications Exam Project - Social Influence & Pricing

-In this repository you can find our project about Social and Pricing for the "Data Intelligence Applications" exam.
+In this repository you can find our project about Social Influence and Pricing for the "Data Intelligence Applications" exam.

 ***